Name: Brazde Monument at the Stratište Memorial Complex (Спомен-комплекс Стратиште)

 Photo 6: A view of the Brazde monument after being restored in early 2019

 While overt tourism at the site seems negligible, the site does still host a several groups who utilize the complex for annual commemorative and remembrance events, which often host many officials and dignitaries (Photo 5).
-These events are generally held on November 22nd, the anniversary of the site's opening, and also on January 27th, World Holocaust Remembrance Day.
+These events are generally held on November 22nd, the anniversary of the site's opening, with additional events being held on January 27th, World Holocaust Remembrance Day, and December 16th, Commemoration Day of the Roma Genocide.
 In addition, the site is often found decorated with honorific wreaths, candles and flowers from those in the local community, while also occasionally being visited by educational and research groups.
 In the last few years efforts have been put forward by advocacy groups and government bodies to restore and rehabilitate the Stratište complex.
 In late 2016, a contract was agreed upon between the Institute for the Protection of Cultural Monuments in Pančevo and the Serbian Ministry of Labor, Employment, Veterans' Affairs and Social Affairs to commit roughly 14 million Serbian dinar (116k Euro) to the reconstruction of this monument.

 Work revitalizing, rebuilding and restoring the Stratište site began in September of 2018 and was completed in early 2019.
 The completed construction replaced the stolen plaque while also replaced and repairing the damaged and stolen bronze relief sculptures attached to the central monument (Photo 6).
 The monument was also completely cleaned and washed of graffiti during this process.
 Additional security cameras were installed at the site as well.
 Sources indicate more rehabilitation efforts may be planned for the future.